 - Create a new branch from git

-- Implement feature, unit tests to cover new functionality
+- Implement feature, write unit tests to cover new functionality

 - Create merge request and wait for code review